 1. Place all ingredients together in a large pot.

 2. Bring to a boil and then simmer with the lid off until the water level is reduced by a few inches (expect this to take 1 ½ – 2 hours)

-3. Separate liquid and solids by straining the pot contents through a sieve into a measuring cup or bowl with a spout.
+3. Strain the pot contents through a sieve into a measuring cup or bowl with a spout.

 4. Pour strained liquid into ice cube trays to freeze, or into sterilized jars/bottles for refrigeration (concentrate will last for 2 weeks in the fridge)

-1. Warm milk (dairy, soy, rice, oat, nut) in a saucepan on the stove and toss in a few chaice cubes!
+1. Warm milk (dairy, rice, oat, nut, seed) in a saucepan on the stove and toss in a few chaice cubes!
 Or pour in some of the refrigerated concentrate (use an amount that suits your taste).